 Some of our Gabbeh Rugs

-The design silk and wool of Isfahan rugs is very balanced and symmetrical.
+The design of silk and wool design Isfahan rugs is very balanced and symmetrical.
 Typically it will consist of a single indigo, rose or blue medallion surrounded by vines and woven on an ivory background.

 Some of our Silk & Wool Rugs